Congressional Airport: Closing and redevelopment into a shopping center

 The post-World War II flying boom collapsed in 1949, causing financial trouble for the airport.
 The land facing Rockville Pike was rezoned to commercial zoning in 1950, allowing portions of the airport's land to be sold for storage buildings in 1951.
 The flight school closed in 1951, although the airport itself continued to operate.
 In 1952, a lease to operate the airport was signed over to the Civil Air Patrol's Western Squadron.

 In March 1953, the City of Rockville annexed 300 acres of land, including the airport itself.
 Most of the land was rezoned for residential apartments, townhouses, and single family houses.

 Most of Congressional Airport's land was sold to a developer, the Rockville Land Company, Inc., in April 1954.
 The developer planned to build about apartment buildings, 160 townhouses, and 280 single family houses.
 Arthur Hyde, who had owned all of the airport's land since 1945, retained ownership of the commercially zoned strip of land along Rockville Pike.

 In December 1955, it was announced that a 50-acre shopping center would be built on the former site of the airport.
 Named Congressional Plaza, it opened on March 12, 1959.
 It had a Giant Food, a J.C.
 Penney, and an S.S.
 Kresge.

 On October 15, 1961, six black individuals asked to enter Congressional Plaza's skating rink.
 Workers at the skating rink refused to allow them to enter because of the rink's policy not to admit black people except during a private party.
 The six individuals were arrested for trespassing.
 All six were members of the Montgomery County chapter of the NAACP and residents of Rockville; one was a Christian minister.
 In 1962, Montgomery County enacted a law prohibiting racial discrimination in nearly all public accommodations.
 Two years later, President Lyndon Baines Johnson signed the Civil Rights Act of 1964, outlawing discrimination based on race, color, religion, or national origin in hotels, motels, restaurants, theaters, and all other public accommodations.

 Today, Congressional Plaza is owned by Federal Realty.
+And a metro station is located behind the shopping mall, which opened on December 15, 1984.